 # [1] 125.01

-In IEEE 754-compliant software (Java, Perl, SQLite, WolframAlpha, Maxima, julia, Python) you have also to roll out similar functions for commercial rounding.
+In other IEEE 754-compliant software (Java, Perl, SQLite, WolframAlpha, Maxima, julia, Python) you have also to roll out similar functions for commercial rounding.

-After rounding a ‘worst case’ confidence interval the width of the acceptance range will appear as the expected 45% but actually it is wider.
+After rounding a ‘worst case’ confidence interval, the width of the acceptance range will appear as the expected 45% but actually it is wider.
 The clinically relevant difference \(\small{\Delta=20\%}\) is not kept (the ‘implied’ limits are the maximum possible ones for rounding, i.e., 79.995 – 125.005%).

-AR <- AR.new <- setNames(c(80, 125), c("lower", "upper"))
+<- AR.new <- setNames(c(80, 125), c("lower", "upper"))

-# True acceptance limits due to rounding
+AR # True acceptance limits due to rounding

-AR.new[1:2] <- c(79.995, 125.005)
+1:2] <- c(79.995, 125.005)

-rd <- round(AR.new, 2)
+AR.new[<- round(AR.new, 2)

-BE.CI <- BE.rd <- "fail"
+rd <- BE.rd <- "fail"

-if (AR.new[1] >= AR[1] & AR.new[2] <= AR[2]) BE.CI <- "pass"
+BE.CI if (AR.new[1] >= AR[1] & AR.new[2] <= AR[2]) BE.CI <- "pass"

 if (rd[1] >= AR[1] & rd[2] <= AR[2]) BE.rd <- "pass"